The best cooking classes can change your life in different ways.

 It packs a broad selection of individual lessons as well as professional certificate programs.
 By signing up for this culinary school, you will gain access to their detailed video lessons.

 The subscription also includes recipes with customized instructor support.
-Lessons cover eggs, knife cuts and knife sharpening, dry-heat cooking methods, how to make stock, soup, salad and salad dressing, and dry-heat cooking methods.
+Lessons cover eggs, knife cuts and knife sharpening, dry-heat cooking methods, how to prepare salad meals, stock, and salad dressing, and dry-heat cooking methods.
 You can also learn moist-heat cooking methods.

 Their prices range from $99 per year or $10 per month.
 The best part?
 They also have discounts on their annual membership.
 You can also sign up for a 30-day free trial.